Mavis0210/layoffs-data-cleaning-2025/Readme.md

 This project documents the full data-cleaning pipeline I built to transform a messy layoffs dataset into a clean, analysis-ready table using MySQL.
-The goal was to take a raw CSV export and systematically clean, validate, and standardize the data—while keeping the process repeatable.
+The goal was to take a raw CSV export and systematically clean, validate, and standardize the data while keeping the process repeatable.